 - For this, insert the following formula into cell E5.

-- So, the cells B5, C5, and D5 will be combined, and add a Tab between them.
+- The cells B5, C5, and D5 will be combined, and add a tab between them.
 But you may notice that the tabs are not visible in the output.
 So, you may think that the CHAR function is not working but it is actually working.
 Follow the next steps.

-- And, you will see a similar output as in the Formula Output But, if you click on a cell then you will see there is a tab between the texts.
-Also, in the formula bar, the tab between the texts are clearly visible.
+- And, you will see a similar output as in the Formula Output column.
+But, if you click on a cell then you will see there is a tab between the texts.
+Also, in the formula bar, the tabs between the texts are clearly visible.

 How to Shorten an Excel Formula Having Multiple CHAR Functions

-- First, insert =CHAR(9) in cell G5 so you can use this as a reference to insert the tab anywhere.
+- Insert =CHAR(9) in cell G5 so you can use this as a reference to insert the tab anywhere.

-- Then, select cell G5 and go to the Name Box of the worksheet.
+- Select cell G5 and go to the Name Box of the worksheet.

-- Then, remove the cell reference number and write “tab” as the name for the cell.
+- Remove the cell reference number and write tab as the name for the cell.

-- So, you can use the following formula to combine texts from multiple cells with a tab separating them.
+- You can use the following formula to combine texts from multiple cells with a tab separating them.

-- Now, again use the Paste Value method to visualize the tabs added between the texts.
+- Again use the Paste Value method to visualize the tabs added between the texts.

 Character 9 or Tab Space Is Not Visible in Excel?